Work in prison

 This decision shall be notified to the prisoner.

-3. Conclusion of a prison employment contract and a related agreement
+3. Conclusion of a prison employment contract and an ancillary agreement

-After being classified for work and assigned to a position, the inmate enters into a prison employment contract with the work structure that hires him.
+After being classified for work and assigned to a position, the incarcerated person enters into a prison employment contract with the work structure that hires him.

 Warning